Jitendra300/neural_network_in_assembly/README.md

 ## Output

-I have used gdb degubber to check the value of the xmm0 register which is our weight parameter.
+I have used gdb debugger to check the value of the xmm0 register which is our weight parameter.

 ![Training Progress Output 1](./images/training_progress.png)